ajpaul/training-fe-module-01/cxp-fe-training-01/src/main/webapp/static/cxp-fe-training-01/widgets/pf1e4-todo/README.md

  - Using Twitter Bootstrap, make your "Delete Todo" button red, and with a trash bin as icon
  - Make your delete buttons black, by changing the variable in the default theme
  - The todos that are done, should have a ~~strike-through~~.
 Todo items that are not done should be bold
  - Create a global behavior, using only CSS.
 When hovering over an element, a button inside it appears.
-Use this behavior for your "delete todo" buttons
+Use this behavior for your "Delete Todo" buttons

 #### Additional resources